 I am going on record and declaring that the traditional 20-30% affiliate network performance fee model is headed for extinction.

-For networks to remain relevant and competitive as the market evolves, they will need to embrace changes to a model that has not evolved with the times and is hindering the industry’s greatest opportunities for future growth.
+For affiliate networks to remain relevant and competitive as the market evolves, they will need to embrace changes to a model that has not evolved with the times and is hindering the industry’s greatest opportunities for future growth.

 What is the performance fee model?